HarryS2496/Kings-Fist-Webnovel/chapters/chapter5.md

 “Have you been watching the spars from afar this whole time?”
 Gehenna asked.

 “Oh, no, I just got here after a rather busy morning,” he answered.
-“It’s just rather easy to infer what’s gone down since I left.
-I’ve fought alongside Nadis, after all.”
+“It’s just rather easy to infer what’s gone down since I left.”

 “Well, if you can ‘infer’ it all so well, let’s hear it.
 What do you think you missed here, snake?” asked Mercer, irritated by Georg’s sudden arrival.